frisrsyd/judol-slayer-project-fe/README.md

-## !!!For now only the text input to blocked words can be deleted, future update will add automatically detext suspicious comment and adding feature to confirm deletion, and ability to review comment before doing deletion
+## !!!Automatic detect suspicious text, and user have ability to review and decide comments to delete

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app).

 ## Getting Started

 Requirement:

 - NodeJS
 - GIT

 First, copy this repo to your own device:

 ```bash
 git clone https://github.com/frisrsyd/judol-slayer-project-fe
 #then enter to the project folder